USEPA/NEP-Ocean-Acidification/README.md

 2. Then, the user must ensure that the thresholds for each NEP file are correct.
 (3/6/25 - they have not yet been adjusted)
 3. Once R is opened, the user should open the **'qaqc_run_all.R'** script and customize row 39:
    - this is where the user sets their working directory to the local filepath where the R scripts were downloaded (NOT where the data is on the O:drive)
-4. Finally, the user can execute all of the scripts by running the following line of code in the R console: **source('qaqc_run_all.R')**
+4. Finally, the user can execute all of the scripts by running either:
-   - note: this is different than running the entire script via ctrl-shift-enter.
-This allows the readline prompts to pull the user's saving preferences.
+   - Running the following line of code in the R console: **source('qaqc_run_all.R')**
+   - Or running the full qaqc_run_all.R script by pressing **ctrl-shift-enter**
+5. The user will be prompted on save preferences (local and O:drive) for the output dataframe .Rdata

 -----------------------------------------------------------------------------------
 File naming conventions: